mrlesmithjr/ansible-openstack-old/README.md

 Requirements
 ------------

+You must define an IP address and DNS FQDN to be used for Load Balancing and services to connect to.
+These vars are defined in openstack_services_vip and openstack_services_vip_fqdn

-All Ansible requirements are included in the requirements.yml file.
+All additional Ansible requirements are included in the requirements.yml file.
 ````
 sudo ansible-galaxy install -r requirements.yml
 ````